 The film we are focusing this article on was manufactured by Kodak and is called “Kodak Aerochrome III” (stopped manufacturing during 2011).
 Kodak initially intended it for military use to detect camouflage in aerial photography, hence the name.
 It was meant to be processed in AR-5, but these chemicals are almost impossible to find nowadays.
 Processing in E6 is the next best thing and works perfectly.
 You can also cross-process it in C41 to produce negatives.
 It is important that you use an appropriate filter as it has a heightened sensitivity to the blue part of the colour spectrum.
 Kodak recommends to use a Wratten #12 yellow filter, but more on that later.

-Kodak also produced another film called “Kodak Ektachrome EIR”, which is a 35mm pendant and performs similar or identical.
-Some say it is, in fact, Aerochrome for normal photography usage, but I can’t confirm that.
-Those rolls, however, are even more expensive and very hard to get.
+Kodak also produced another film called “Kodak Ektachrome EIR”, which is a 35mm pendant and performs similar but does have a different colour rendition.
+Some say it is, in fact Aerochrome for normal photography usage, but the truth is that EIR has a different chemical formular and behaves differently.
+So please keep this in mind.
+The article is based mainly on my experience with Aerochrome.
+Kodak Ektachrome EIR is even more expensive and very hard to get.

 There is also a medium format film called CIR 120.
 It behaves similar to Aerochrome, but can only be processed in C-41 chemicals.
 Its colours are more muted than those of Aerochrome and its initial source is unknown.